aws-samples/amazon-sagemaker-secure-mlops/README.md

 ❗ You can select your existing VPC and network resources (subnets, NAT gateways, route tables) and existing IAM resources to be used for stack set deployment.
 Set the correspoinding CloudFormation parameters to names and ARNs or your existing resources.

-❗ You must specify the valid OU ids for the `OrganizationalUnitStagingId`/`OrganizationalUnitProdId` **or** `StagingAccountList`/`ProductionAccountList` parameters for the `env-main.yaml` template to enable multi-account model deployment.
+❗ You must specify the valid OU IDs for the `OrganizationalUnitStagingId`/`OrganizationalUnitProdId` **or** `StagingAccountList`/`ProductionAccountList` parameters for the `env-main.yaml` template to enable multi-account model deployment.

 You can use the provided [shell script](test/cfn-test-e2e.sh) to run this deployment type or follow the commands below.